 Xenical (also called orlistat)

-Xenical is available as a capsule and recommended for people with a BMI of 30 or more (obese).
+Xenical is available as a capsule and is recommended for people with a BMI of 30 or more (obese).
 It prevents some of the fat you eat from being absorbed by your body.
 You should take it with liquids during a main meal or up to 1 hour after eating.
 If you miss a meal or eat a meal that contains no fat, you should skip your dose of Xenical.

 Because Xenical may decrease the amount of some vitamins that your body absorbs from food, you may need to also take a multivitamin supplement once a day.
 Take the vitamin supplement at least 2 hours before or after taking Xenical.
 You may also take your multivitamin supplement at bedtime.